 Galactosemia.
 This is an inherited disorder in which the baby is unable to metabolize galactose, a milk sugar.
-It is estimated to occur in about 1 baby in every 53,000 births.
+It is estimated to occur in about one baby in every 53,000 births.
 Without treatment (avoidance of milk), galactosemia can be life threatening.
 Symptoms may begin in the first two weeks of life.
 All states screen for galactosemia.

 Maple syrup urine disease.
 This is an inherited disorder that is very common in the Mennonite population.
 The disorder is caused by an inability of the body to properly process certain parts of protein called amino acids.
 The name comes from the characteristic odor of maple syrup in the baby's urine caused by the abnormal protein metabolism.
 If untreated, it is life threatening as early as the first two weeks of life.
 Even with treatment, severe disability and paralysis can occur.

 Biotinidase deficiency.
 This inherited disorder is characterized by a deficiency of the biotinidase enzyme.
 This enzyme is important in metabolizing biotin, a B vitamin.
-It affects 1 in 60,000 to 75,000 babies in the U.S. and is most common in the people of European descent.
+It affects one in 60,000 to 75,000 babies in the U.S. and is most common in the people of European descent.
 Lack of the enzyme can lead to severe acid build up in the blood, organs, and body systems.

 Congenital adrenal hyperplasia.
 Most states screen for this inherited disease of the adrenal glands.
 Babies born with congenital adrenal hyperplasia (CAH) cannot make enough of the hormone cortisol, which helps control energy, sugar levels, blood pressure, and how the body responds to the stress of injury or illness.
-The Endocrine Society estimates the incidence of CAH at 1 in about 15,000, depending on the severity of the disease.
+The Endocrine Society estimates the incidence of CAH at one in about 15,000, depending on the severity of the disease.
 It is extremely common in a certain group of Eskimos in western Alaska.
 CAH may also affect the development of the genitals and the hormones of puberty.

 Most screenings cannot be performed until a baby has received at least 24 hours of breast milk or formula.
 Your baby may need follow-up testing if you are discharged before this time or the baby is unable to be tested before discharge.
-Most states mandate a second blood test to be done at 2 weeks of age.